TrinityBridge Select Fixed Income Fund

 Sustainable, Responsible &/or ESG Policy:

-The Fund uses a sustainable investment process to ensure that it is invested in a way that contributes to reducing greenhouse gas emissions The investment universe is identified by the Investment Adviser using both quantitative and qualitative assessments.
+The Investment Adviser employs an investment process that seeks to ensure that the Fund is invested in a way that contributes to reducing the greenhouse gas intensity of the portfolio.

 Process:

-Firstly, the Investment Adviser applies a quantitative screening process to exclude companies that derive more than 10% of their annual revenues from activities related to thermal coal.
+• Not invest in companies that derive more than 10% of their revenues from thermal coal.

 Investment opportunities are identified using in-depth fundamental analysis to determine the sustainability (both financial and non-financial) of holdings.
 The Investment Adviser’s fundamental analysis is supported by a variety of qualitative information and available data including publicly available sources, third-party data, and proprietary models.

-When making an investment decision, the Investment Adviser considers a broad range of environmental and social characteristics, such as carbon emissions goals, supply chain management practices, and/or the effect that products and services have on addressing environmental and social challenges such as climate change, education and healthcare.
-Rather than focussing on a specific sustainability theme across every investment we focus on what we assess to be most material to the company and its broader stakeholders.
+When making an investment decision, the Investment Adviser considers a broad range of environmental and social factors, Rather than focusing on a specific sustainability theme across every investment we focus on what we assess to be most material to the company and its broader stakeholders.

 Divestment criteria